virsas/terraform_ec_subnet/README.md

-# terraform_es_subnet
+# terraform_ec_subnet

-Create a subnet used for by elasticcache instance
+Create a subnet used for by Elastic cache instance

 ##  Dependencies